lamat1111/QuilibriumScripts/README.md

 </details>

 ## Migrate node to a new server
+> [!NOTE]
+> This guide will only work if you use username and password to access yuor target server (which is not the best for security).
+If you use an SSH key, you will need to follow a more advanced method.
 1. Use the auto-installer script in this guide to install the node on the new server and let it run for 10 minutes (or for the time necessary for the root/ceremonyclient/node/.config folder to appear) then stop it with CTRL+C . *This step is clearly optional if you have already installed the node*.
 2. Grab your new server IP and password.
 3. Login to the old server and run this command.